ArnauVallve94/mcv-m5/README.md

-# Scene Understanding for Autonomous Vehicles (M5 - MCV)
+# Scene Understanding for Autonomous Vehicles

 ## Name of the group
 ¿?¿